scottx611x/CSCI-S-40/Lecture/Lectures.md

       - <img width="575" alt="screen shot 2018-08-04 at 5 59 07 pm" src="https://user-images.githubusercontent.com/5629547/43680788-30b274de-9810-11e8-8770-224a5b7328e6.png">
     - Because we don't want the delays that come with a reliable protocol, we use UDP.
     - This is troublesome because UDP doesn't provide sequence # for ordered delivery
-    - RTP's functionality (SP3) provides sequence #'s so that the recieving application can reassemble that data in the proper order
+    - RTP's functionality (SP3) provides sequence #'s so that the receiving application can reassemble that data in the proper order
     - RTP Header Format:
       - <img width="601" alt="screen shot 2018-08-04 at 6 15 28 pm" src="https://user-images.githubusercontent.com/5629547/43680873-688227b8-9812-11e8-91db-3e1a54df20c3.png">
-    - Voice and vidoe packets will have spearate sequence numbers
+    - Voice and video packets will have separate sequence numbers
-    - Port number tells the reciever wheter its voice or video and port number is set during the capabilities phase
+    - Port number tells the receiver whether its voice or video and port number is set during the capabilities phase
     - Another issue arises here (think the "DUBBING"/"LipSync" problem)
     - RTP Header has a notion of a timestamp in the header for both audio and video packets
-    - The reciever can then say that: "this audio and video go together, I'll play them at the same time"
+    - The receiver can then say that: "this audio and video go together, I'll play them at the same time"
     - Codecs could change during the duration of a stream, but it would take a very sophisticated system to do this
     - In the case of more complex applications (VR, multi-channel audio) each media stream will have its own port number and RTP sequence numbers
     - Jitter: Variability in delay
       - There should be less than 40ms of Jitter for good quality streams
     - There should also be less than 0.1% Error Rate (meaning that packets just aren't showing up)
-    - The afforementioned metrics are QoS (Quality of Service) parameters
+    - The aforementioned metrics are QoS (Quality of Service) parameters

   - QoS (Quality of Service):
     - The requirements focus on:
-      - Bandwith
+      - Bandwidth
       - Error Rate
       - Jitter
       - Delay
     - QoS is not a new issue
-    - If you have a lot of bandwith available you don't have to worry about QoS (as much)
+    - If you have a lot of bandwidth available you don't have to worry about QoS (as much)
-    - Thinking back to IP which included QoS as a part of its header format, we can imagine specifc types of traffic being given a higher priority than others
+    - Thinking back to IP which included QoS as a part of its header format, we can imagine specific types of traffic being given a higher priority than others
     - <img width="746" alt="screen shot 2018-08-04 at 7 08 58 pm" src="https://user-images.githubusercontent.com/5629547/43681143-de09f342-9819-11e8-9e00-3b56528af20a.png">
-    - When a router is reciving packets and implementing a smarter approch to sending them out the other side:
+    - When a router is receiving packets and implementing a smarter approach to sending them out the other side:
       - The Sender identifies the type of packet (what type of service?)
         - Think about sending USPS mail (Priority vs. regular)
       - All devices in the network treat high QoS packets first
     - Network delay in the real world means that the QoS metric is extremely important
       - The most significant delay component nowadays is the queueing of a packet in a given networking device while it is waiting to reach the front of a queue
       - Only one packet can be sent at a time and all other packets must wait for their time to be sent
-      - Delay becomes cumulative over the course of hops taken throught a network
+      - Delay becomes cumulative over the course of hops taken throughout a network
-    - Policing of QoS traffic can be done with a Firewall or something similar so that a bad actor doesn't exploit the QoS functionaly to their advantage
+    - Policing of QoS traffic can be done with a Firewall or something similar so that a bad actor doesn't exploit the QoS functionally to their advantage
       - QoS bits in IP packets could be set to 0 upon crossing the firewall boundary
-    - If any devices in the network don't implement QoS, then they will probably use a general means of choosing packets which come into the queue and QoS benefeits are lost at those hops
+    - If any devices in the network don't implement QoS, then they will probably use a general means of choosing packets which come into the queue and QoS benefits are lost at those hops
-    - Approches to managing QoS:
+    - Approaches to managing QoS:
-      - Have a ton of available bandwith
+      - Have a ton of available bandwidth
-      - Allocate bandwith to particular users or conversations and manage that bandwith allocation as they change (this is a very outdated and unsed apprach today)
+      - Allocate bandwidth to particular users or conversations and manage that bandwidth allocation as they change (this is a very outdated and unused approach today)
       - DiffServ (Differentiated Services) Marking of packets in a specific manner so they get treated differently over a network
     - DiffServ "packet marking" ended up being implemented within some bits that were available in the IP header
-      -  Specifically in the TOS (Type of Service) portion of the IP Header (6 bits)
+      -  Specifically, in the TOS (Type of Service) portion of the IP Header (6 bits)
     - <img width="717" alt="screen shot 2018-08-04 at 7 34 08 pm" src="https://user-images.githubusercontent.com/5629547/43681297-5d889fda-981d-11e8-8220-0233245c98ab.png">
     - Typical assignment for DiffServ:
       - <img width="658" alt="screen shot 2018-08-04 at 7 38 30 pm" src="https://user-images.githubusercontent.com/5629547/43681329-06568f1e-981e-11e8-8d7e-bd227b07541b.png">
-    - All of the network service carriers have different pricepoints for traffic that should be treated better than other traffic
+    - All of the network service carriers have different price points for traffic that should be treated better than other traffic
     - The general internet does not implement QoS
     - DSCP to UP mapping example for 802.11 (recent example 2017)
     - QoS really works well when implemented properly

   - IoT:
-    - "If you can come up with a device that shouldn't be connected to the internet you havent been creative enough"
+    - "If you can come up with a device that shouldn't be connected to the internet you haven’t been creative enough"
-    - Approx 20 billion IoT devices by 2020
+    - Approx. 20 billion IoT devices by 2020
     - If 20 billion, then its really time to use IPv6
     - <img width="529" alt="screen shot 2018-08-04 at 8 27 39 pm" src="https://user-images.githubusercontent.com/5629547/43681562-d7dd224a-9824-11e8-820f-c9f1c02f3622.png">
     - IETF 6LoWPAN and IEEE 802.15.4
     - <img width="700" alt="screen shot 2018-08-04 at 8 30 47 pm" src="https://user-images.githubusercontent.com/5629547/43681582-48d78c1a-9825-11e8-8dbc-6a1ba2594d32.png">
     - Important to appreciate the adaption layer provided to these networks to allow for use of IPv6:
-      - Small packet size of 127 bytes didn't meet the need of the original IPv6 spec (1280 byte minimum)
+      - Small packet size of 127 bytes didn't meet the need of the original IPv6 spec (1280-byte minimum)
       - <img width="417" alt="screen shot 2018-08-04 at 8 40 48 pm" src="https://user-images.githubusercontent.com/5629547/43681614-b0a3ddca-9826-11e8-8685-f42959dbdf5e.png">
     - Concern around IoT devices not being able to be updated with security fixes
       - DDoS Botnets against DNS servers